 In order to provide you with the highest quality insights and practical advice, we have decided to interview some of the industry marketing leaders to discuss the best practices of marketing planning and to get their point of view on the job and its challenges.
 When we think about who to start with, one name quickly comes to mind.

-Efrat Ravid is an accomplished marketing executive with a track record of success building and executing brand strategies.
-With 15 years of experience in senior executive marketing positions in tech companies, such as ClickTale, ClickSoftware, Sophos, SolidWorks and ContentSquare, where she currently serves as the Chief Marketing and Strategy – Americas.
-Efrat was an obvious choice as she has vast experience in planning, optimizing and executing marketing plans.
+Efrat Ravid is an accomplished marketing executive with a track record of success in building and executing brand strategies.
+With 15 years of experience in senior executive marketing positions in tech companies, such as ClickTale, ClickSoftware, Sophos, SolidWorks, and ContentSquare, where she currently serves as the CMO, Efrat was an obvious choice as she has vast experience in planning, optimizing and executing marketing plans.

-Don’t sell – instead, help potential customers with their task today and build a relationship based on trust.
+Don’t sell – instead, help potential customers with their tasks today and build a relationship based on trust.
 If your product is good and solves an existing need, they will become customers and buy from you.
 In other words, offer a memorable experience that people can connect to.
-Most companies understand today that in order to win, they must improve their customer experience, which is why ContentSquare recently developed the UX Index, a free analysis tool that helps companies understand how they rate against industry benchmarks and provides step by step improvements to implement.
+Most companies understand today that in order to win, they must improve their customer experience, which is why ContentSquare recently developed the UX Index, a free analysis tool that helps companies understand how they rate against industry benchmarks and provides step-by-step improvements to implement.

 - Be open to change and adjustments – you are not writing with permanent markers!

 - Talk to customers: listen and learn how they consume information and build your plan around them.